Death of Jeffrey Epstein: Homicide suspicions and conspiracy theories

 At an August 27 hearing, Epstein defense attorney Reid Weingarten expressed "significant doubts" that Epstein's death was due to suicide.
 According to Weingarten, when attorneys met with their client shortly before his death, "we did not see a despairing, despondent, suicidal person".
 Epstein's brother, Mark, has rejected the possibility of Jeffrey's suicide, claiming, "I could see if he got a life sentence, I could then see him taking himself out, but he had a bail hearing coming up."
 He also claimed his "life may also be in danger", if Epstein was indeed murdered.
+Epstein's butler of 18 years also believed that he did not kill himself.
 In a press conference about two months after Epstein's death, de Blasio declined to endorse chief medical examiner Sampson's conclusions, saying, "Something doesn't fit here.
 It just doesn't make sense that the highest-profile prisoner in America—you know, someone forgot to guard him."
-Former US Attorney and Senate Judiciary Committee counsel Brett Tolman said the death was "more than coincidental" considering Epstein's "many connections to powerful people".
+Former US Attorney and Senate Judiciary Committee counsel Brett Tolman said the death was "more than coincidental", considering Epstein's "many connections to powerful people".

 Immediately after his death, online conspiracy theorists falsely claimed that the images of Epstein in transport to the hospital were actually that of a body double.
 They relied on purported differences between the body's ear and Epstein's ear in a juxtaposed photo.
 Fact-checker Snopes pointed out that the image of Epstein was 15 years old and that it was "more plausible that these discrepancies were the result of aging".
-Nonetheless, the American band Foster the People promoted these claims on Twitter.
 In October 2020, over a year after his death, similar false theories emerged that claimed that Epstein was living at Zorro Ranch, his residence in New Mexico.